What is the Departure Bay Pump Station and Forcemain Project?

 • A new forcemain will be installed along Hammond Bay Road from the pump station to the Greater Nanaimo Pollution Control Centre (wastewater treatment facility) at McGuffie Road.

-To install the new forcemain along Hammond Bay Road, several options are being evaluated and analyzed extensively to minimize wait times and impact to residents.
-The traffic management plan is still being developed.
+To install the new forcemain along Hammond Bay Road, several traffic management strategies have been evaluated to minimize wait times and impact to residents while maintaining key services and allowing for the quickest construction possible.

-To get weekly updates on traffic impacts along Hammond Bay Road, subscribe to the City of Nanaimo’s weekly e-newsletter, which includes traffic updates.
+To get weekly updates on traffic impacts along Hammond Bay Road, subscribe to the City of Nanaimo weekly enewsletter which includes traffic updates.

 How can I stay informed?